 Check that your personal details are correct, and update if necessary.

 Return the notice before your current registration is suspended (the notice specifies the date).

 If we do not receive your annual notice by the due date, your registration will be suspended immediately and you may be subject to disciplinary action.

-For more information about immediate suspensions, go to the Immediate Suspension Practitioner Guide.
+For more information about immediate suspensions, see Immediate suspension.

 The annual fee and insurance process can take up to 10 working days, so please allow enough time for us to receive your notice before your current expires.